 Primer is The A.V.
-Club’s ongoing series of beginners’ guides to pop culture’s most notable subjects: filmmakers, music styles, literary genres, and whatever else interests us—and hopefully you.
+Club’s ongoing series of beginners’ guides to pop culture’s most notable subjects.

 To best understand where Prince comes from, it helps to start almost at the beginning, with his first crossover hit, 1979’s “I Wanna Be Your Lover.”
 Take a moment to revisit the song that kicked off his second album—titled simply Prince—and helped introduce the then-21-year-old Minneapolis native to an audience beyond the R&B charts that made a 1978 hit of his debut album’s “Soft And Wet.”

 It’s easy to hear how it became a hit.
 Playing all the instruments himself, Prince created a track that fits right into the disco-influenced Top 40 moment that made a smash of Michael Jackson’s Off The Wall.
 The sentiment begins simply, a come-on made all the more urgent by Prince delivering it near the top of his range.
 It’s catchy, too, showing off a gift for hooks that would only get stronger over the next few years.
 But there’s more going on than first meets the ear.
 Did he really just sing “I wanna be the only one that makes you come”?
 Sure, Prince adds some lyrical fig leaves (“only one that makes you come running,” etc.) but he isn’t fooling anyone.
 And what about that second verse?
 He doesn’t just want to be your lover, but your brother, mother, and sister, too.
 It’s a message of desire shot through with anxiety and kink.
 Then the song ends with a long instrumental passage—not quite funk, rock, or the then-nascent new wave, but with elements of each—as if giving listeners time to think about what they just heard.